lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-7-bonus-test.md

 - Deploy the Amazon EC2 instances in private subnets in different Availability Zones.
 ```

-> Data transfer within the same Availability Zone is free.
+> [!NOTE] Data transfer within the same Availability Zone is free.

 ### 7